Liffey Swim: Trophies

 The cup presented to the winner of the women's Liffey Swim race is called the Ladies Challenge Cup.
 It was presented to the Leinster Branch of the Irish Amateur Swimming Association by The Electricity Supply Board in 1991.
 The inscription on the front of the Cup on a shield bounded on each side by laurel leaves is "Ladies Challenge Cup for Annual Liffey Swim Presented by Electricity Supply Board".
 The names of all winners since 1991 are inscribed on the base.
 The trophy was made by Alwright and Marshall, Silversmiths, Dublin (Maker mark A&M in shamrock) and bears the Dublin Assay Office hallmarks and date letter for 1982 (Britannia, Harp with Crown, Letter R).

 Between 1977 and 1979, when the women's Liffey Swim was staged at the Islandbridge Memorial Park stretch of the river, a trophy provided by Tommy May, winner of the Liffey Swim in 1956, designated The Tommy May Cup, was presented to the winner of the race.
 This race continued throughout the 1980s, referred to as the "Upper Liffey Swim".
 In 1987 the race distance was increased to 1,000 yards and in 1988 through 1990 to 1 mile.

 The Cup presented to the winner of the men's Liffey Swim race is called the Irish Independent Cup.
 It was presented to the Leinster Branch of the Irish Amateur Swimming Association by Independent Newspapers Ltd in 1921.
-The exact inscription on the front of the cup is "Challenge Cup for Annual Liffey Race (Inaugurated 1920) Presented to the Leinster Branch Irish Amateur Swimming Association by the Irish Independent".
-The trophy was made by Hopkins & Hopkins, Silversmiths (Markers mark: H&H), located near O'Connell Street Bridge, Dublin, at a cost of 50 guineas [£52-10-0].
+The inscription on the front of the cup is "Challenge Cup for Annual Liffey Race (Inaugurated 1920) Presented to the Leinster Branch Irish Amateur Swimming Association by the Irish Independent".
+The trophy was made by Hopkins & Hopkins, Silversmiths (Markers mark: H&H), located near O'Connell Street Bridge, Dublin, for 50 guineas [£52-10-0].
 The Cup bears the Dublin Assay Office hallmarks and date letter for 1921 (Britannia, Harp with Crown, Letter F).
 The names of all winners from 1920 J.J.
 Kennedy through 2004 Robert Clarke are engraved on the Cup.
 The winners from 2005 onwards are on its base.
 Although the cup was not presented until 1921, the winner that year, John Cyril Hopkins, insisted that the name of the winner of the inaugural Liffey Swim in 1920 J.J.
 Kennedy be placed on the trophy before his.